calebmpeterson/craftsmanship/prefer-consistency.md

 `;
 ```

-If the occasion should arise where an element-specific style needs to be used, then appending a `Style` suffix like so:
+If the occasion should arise where an element-specific style needs to be used, then append a `Style` suffix:

 ```js
 // If numerous degree values will be used, this is faster